monkvision/monkjs/apps/demo-app/README.md

 - Possiblity of passing the following configuration in the URL search params :
   - Encrypted authentication token using ZLib (the user does not have to log in)
   - Inspection ID (instead of creating a new one automatically)
-  - Vehicle type used for the Sights (default one is Crossover)
+  - Vehicle type used for the Sights (default one is CUV)
   - Application language (English / French / German / Dutch)

 # Running the App